TEENAGE DEPRESSION TREATMENT AT POLARIS

-We sincerely believe that each teenager we meet is entirely unique, and because of this, we realize that what may work for one person does not necessarily work for another.
-Because we want to be able to effectively treat every individual that comes into our clinic, we offer a number of different treatment types.
+We sincerely believe every teenager we meet is entirely unique.
+Because of this, we realize that what works for one person does not necessarily work for another.
+We want to be able to effectively treat every individual that comes into our facility.
+This is why we offer individual therapy through a variety of different treatment types.

 By speaking with a trained psychologist, the root causes of depression can become more easily exposed.
 Our professional, confidential, and non-judgmental staff know exactly the kinds of questions they need to be asking, and can both subtly and effectively produce lasting results with treatment.
 The multiple different methods used in these sessions are products of extensive research and trials, and the experience of our staff allows them know when and how to effectively use them.

-Because the family is often the foundation of a teenager’s everyday life, working together as a family can produce profound results.
-Our family therapy sessions are designed to address the family as a team, and are further designed to utilize your family dynamic in a way that will create stability and lasting results.
+The family is often the foundation of a teenager’s everyday life.
+Working together as a family can produce profound results.
+Our family therapy sessions are designed to address the family as a team.
+This therapy is further designed to utilize your family dynamic in a way that will create stability and lasting results.

 Group healing has been proven to be effective for multiples reasons.
 By being around others who might be experiencing similar struggles, your teen can begin to recognize that they are not as alone or abnormal as they might have otherwise thought.
 Furthermore, regular group activities can help to build a sense of community, camaraderie, and friendship that can have tremendously positive effects upon teens with depression.